ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/row-pagination/index.md

 In the example below you can see how this works.
 Note that we are listening to `onPaginationChanged` to update the information about the current pagination status.
 We also call methods on the pagination API to change the pagination state.

+The example also shows how the grid handles the case where the requested page doesn't exist.
+In this case, when the users requests page 50, the grid will show the last page (page 18 in this example).

 A summary of the API methods and events can be found at the top of this documentation page.

 The example also sets property `suppressScrollOnNewData=true`, which tells the grid to NOT scroll to the top when the page changes.